divviup/prio-server/workflow-manager/README.md

 - scanning the contents of ingestion, own validation and peer validation buckets and translating the objects it finds into intake and aggregation tasks
 - writing markers to avoid scheduling duplicate tasks
-- reaping Kubernetes jobs left behind by older versions of itself

 ## Task queues